tourze/yield-breakable-caller/README.md

 ## Contributing

-- Issues and PRs are welcome
+We welcome contributions to improve this library.
+Please follow these guidelines:

+- Submit issues for bugs or feature requests
 - Follow PSR coding standards
-- Tests should cover main features
+- Write tests for new features

----
+- Update documentation when needed

+### Development

+1. Clone the repository
+2. Install dependencies: `composer install`
+3. Run tests: `composer test` or `vendor/bin/phpunit`
+4. Run static analysis: `composer phpstan` or `vendor/bin/phpstan analyse`

 ## License

-MIT License

----
+This library is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Changelog

-See [CHANGELOG.md] if available.

-MIT
+See [CHANGELOG.md](CHANGELOG.md) for version history and updates (if available).